 Appropriately Uses Anti-Anxiety Medication

-This datapoint gauges the percent of long-term stay residents who are prescribed antianxiety drugs.
-These drugs are used to treat residents suffering from depression or anxiety.
+This tells you the percent of residents given antianxiety drugs.
+Antianxiety drugs are prescribed to residents suffering from anxiety or depression.

 Managing Depression Among Residents

-This metric is a measure of the percent of long-term care patients who are demonstrating depressive symptoms.
-Many would argue that this is a reasonable measure of patient quality of care.
+This datapoint measures the percent of long-term patients who are showing depressive symptoms.
+Some would argue that this is a reliable measure of resident quality of life.

 Appropriate Vaccine Usage